 During a tumultuous period in Israel’s history, the prophet Isaiah warned his contemporaries against seeking counsel apart from God’s law.
 When the Israelites did not heed his instruction, they found themselves entangled in sin and despair.
 Alistair Begg considers the Israelites’ condition and reminds us that truth is found in God alone.
 Only the Spirit of God can shine light into the darkness of our hearts and impart wisdom sufficient for all of our needs.

-19And when they say to you, “Inquire of the mediums and the necromancers who chirp and mutter,” should not a people inquire of their God?
-Should they inquire of the dead on behalf of the living?
-20To the teaching and to the testimony!
-If they will not speak according to this word, it is because they have no dawn.
-21They will pass through the land,7 greatly distressed and hungry.
-And when they are hungry, they will be enraged and will speak contemptuously against8 their king and their God, and turn their faces upward.
-22And they will look to the earth, but behold, distress and darkness, the gloom of anguish.
-And they will be thrust into thick darkness.
+“When men tell you to consult mediums and spiritists, who whisper and mutter, should not a people inquire of their God?
+Why consult the dead on behalf of the living?
+To the law and to the testimony!
+If they do not speak according to this word, they have no light of dawn.
+Distressed and hungry, they will roam through the land; when they are famished, they will become enraged and, looking upward, will curse their king and their God.
+Then they will look toward[s] the earth and see only distress and darkness and fearful gloom, and they will be thrust into utter darkness.

-22 The people who walked in darkness
+“The people walking in darkness

 have seen a great light;